-Even though Colombian food in itself is not exactly considered international fare, plenty of options in the city keep visitors happy.
+Without exaggerating, Bogotá has tens of thousands of restaurants, so you can rest assured that you’ll never be more than a few feet away from a simple or gourmet eatery.
 Bogotá is experiencing a culinary renaissance of sorts, with international and gourmet restaurants springing up all over the place, though there are still plenty of traditional (and cheap) joints where you can grab an almojabana (fried cheese-bread) or an empanada.
-Most exotic, innovative, and upscale restaurants are found in northern Bogotá, while hole-in-the wall eateries and set-menu spots are scattered throughout the center and La Candelaria.
+Most exotic, innovative, and upscale restaurants are found in northern Bogotá, while hole-in-the-wall eateries and set-menu spots are scattered throughout the center and La Candelaria.
 However, you will also find many atmospheric, bohemian restaurants in La Candelaria.
 For Bogotá’s best restaurants, head to La Zona G, located between calles 69 and 72 and carreras 3 and 6.
 There are also excellent high-end choices in and around el Parque de la 93, La Zona T, and Usaquén.
-You can expect to pay COL$20,000 to COL$45,000 per plate at high-end restaurants, and COL$5,000 to COL$12,000 for set-price menus at budget restaurants.
+You can expect to pay COP$30,000 to COP$75,000 per plate at most high-end restaurants, and COP$5,000 to COP$12,000 for set-price menus at budget restaurants.

-Un Tinto (Y un biscocho), Por Favor
+Un Tinto (y un Biscocho), Por Favor

 Colombia is one of the world's largest exporters of coffee, and its capital city makes New York's cafe scene look meager.
 Bogotanos love to take a break from their work day to enjoy a good cup of steaming coffee or hot chocolate, preferably with queso fresco or an almojabana (fried cheese-bread).